 - Are you the person you want to be?
 Do you feel you become stronger when you are with your spouse?
 Would you become stronger as a person if you were divorced?

 Most people cannot get out of their own heads.
 They think a lot about the issues.
 When emotions and thoughts fly around in people’s minds they need some grounding.
-It becomes confusing pretty quickly.
+It becomes confusing very quickly.
 They need to see the light at the end of the tunnel.
 They need a process to enable them to go from where they are today to where they want to be “tomorrow” and complete the process as soon as possible.

 Life requires processes to put desired outcomes in motion.
 Otherwise life stays the same way it has been, likely for years.
 People remain “stuck” with “me, myself and I” which is a lonely existence.
 If change is desired then getting unstuck in the mind is critical.
 Life is finite.
 Opportunity can be in front of each person if they just choose to act vs. remain stuck in their own mind.
 Either choose to remain married and enjoy your marriage, together.
 Make the most of your time in your life with your spouse and your children.
 Or make the choice to change your life and move forward in a direction that you need or want for your life.
 The decision is only yours.